 - Listen well and show genuine interest in what the person has to say.

 - Take notes if you'd like.

 - Respect the person's time.
-Keep the appointment length within the time span that you requested.
+Keep the meeting length within the agreed-upon timeframe.

-- Ask the person if you may contact him or her again in the future with other questions.
+- Ask the person if you may contact them again in the future with other questions.

-- Always ask for names of other people to talk to for additional information or a different perspective.
+- Ask for names of other people to meet so as to gain different perspectives.

-Note: You can bring a resume, but don’t take it out right away or lead with questions about it or your interviewee may think you’re actually fishing for a job opportunity.
+Note: You can bring a resume, but don’t take it out right away or lead with questions about it or your interviewee may think you are actually fishing for a job.
 You may wish to ask for input about it at some point in the interview, but first make sure you’ve established a comfortable rapport with the person.

 - Keep records.
-Right after the interview write down what you learned, what more you'd like to know and your reactions in terms of how this industry, field or position would "fit" with your lifestyle, interests, skills and future career plans.
+Right after the interview write down what you learned, what more you'd like to know and your impressons of how this industry, field or position would fit with your lifestyle, interests, skills and future plans.

 - Send a thank-you note within 1-2 days to express your appreciation for the time and information given.
-Based on whether the informational interview was relatively informal or more businesslike, this may be a brief handwritten note, an email, or a business letter (see Sample Thank You Letter (PDF)).
+Based on whether the informational interview was relatively informal or more businesslike, this may be a brief handwritten note, an email, or a business letter.
+(Example, pdf, "page 33").